ACCESS-NRI/access-om3-configs/documentation/docs/pages/Topography-generation.md

 ```

 This ensures the new restart directory contains a complete, consistent set of restart files with updates only to MOM6 and the coupled components.

+Set this as the restart directory for a new experiment, using the `restart:` line in the `config.yaml` [Payu will use this as the restart for the experiment.
+](https://payu.readthedocs.io/en/stable/config.html#miscellaneous) or the the `-r` flag when running `payu clone`